manangoel456/Intellitest/README.md

 # Intellitest
-A mock test based application
+A mock test based web app based on php ,html ,css and javascript